Bev Perdue

 Perdue started her political career in the 1980s, serving in the North Carolina House of Representatives.
 She then served five terms in the North Carolina Senate, before she was elected as the 32nd Lieutenant Governor of North Carolina.
-Perdue was elected to the office of Governor of North Carolina in 2008 against Charlotte Mayor Pat McCrory by a 50–46 margin.
+Perdue was elected to the office of Governor of North Carolina in 2008 against Charlotte Mayor Pat McCrory.

-On January 26, 2012, facing sinking approval ratings, Perdue announced that she would not seek reelection in the 2012 gubernatorial election.
-She left office in January 2013.
+On January 26, 2012, facing sinking approval ratings, Perdue announced that she would not seek reelection in the 2012 gubernatorial election, becoming the first Democratic governor since Robert W. Scott to have served a single term, and is currently the only Democratic governor in the state's history to not seek re-election.

 Early life and education

 Beverly Marlene Moore was born in 1947 in Grundy, Virginia, the daughter of Alfred P. and Irene Morefield Moore.
 Her father was a coal miner and co-founder of a coal mining company, who went on to become CEO of a large utility company.
 She earned a B.A. degree in history in 1969 from the University of Kentucky, where she was a member of Kappa Kappa Gamma, as well as a M.Ed. degree in community college administration in 1974 and a Ph.D., degree in Education Administration in 1976, both from the University of Florida.